outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 				- https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6721516/
 		- repair organ damage
 			- fasting to increase polyamines (or increase dietary intake of polyamines) which can help regenerate organs
-				- mTOR activation in these stem cells also led to production of large quantities of polyamines — small molecules that help cells to grow and divide
+				- mTOR activation in these stem cells by fasting also led to production of large quantities of polyamines (small molecules that help cells to grow and divide)
 				- https://www.eurekalert.org/news-releases/1054876
 		    - avoid bpc-157 to repair damage bc it can cause cancer
 		    - avoid eating food high in AGEs which can harm heart/kidney health